MUSE-VL: Modeling Unified VLM through Semantic Discrete Encoding: Method

 In this work, we adopt Yi-1.5 \cite{young2024yi} and Qwen-2.5 \cite{qwen2.5, qwen2}, which perform well on language tasks, as the base LLM.
 It is crucial to emphasize that the inherent alignment of SDE tokenzier with language and the unified autoregressive architecture enables our model to integrate effortlessly with the most LLMs.
 This integration is achieved using only minimal image-text data and does not require any architecture modifications.
 In contrast, previous approaches, such as Chameleon and Emu3 \cite{team2024chameleon, wang2024emu3}, necessitated alterations to the model architecture and required extensive image and language data to train the LLM from scratch.

-\paragraph{Pretraining} In the pre-training stage, we used diverse datasets that include image caption data, which consists of images with paired text descriptions, interleaved image-text documents, and text-only data.
-At this stage, we calculated the loss for all tokens to optimize the model parameters using a next token prediction objective.
-The primary objective at this stage was to effectively learn a robust embedding of visual tokens, align these with text tokens, and build the model's capability to accurately predict image tokens.
+\paragraph{Pretraining} In the pre-training stage, we used images with paired text descriptions for training.
+At this stage, we calculated the loss for all tokens to optimize the model parameters using a next-token prediction objective.
+The primary objective at this stage was to effectively learn a robust embedding of visual tokens, align visual tokens with text tokens, and build the model's capability to accurately predict image tokens.

 \paragraph{Instruction Tuning} For image understanding tasks, our work uses visual instruction tuning data and image caption data.
 These data are organized in the following format, where the visual tokens appear in the prompt, and the target part is the response text.
 Only tokens in the target part participate in the loss calculation: